Aratramba/pug-doc/README.md

 # Pug-doc
-Pug-doc is a [Pug (Jade)](http://www.jade-lang.com) documentation generator.
-It takes Jade files as input, looks for comments flagged with `@pugdoc` and puts its contents in an output JSON file.
+Pug-doc is a [Pug](http://www.pugjs.org) documentation generator.
+It takes Pug files as input, looks for comments flagged with `@pugdoc` and puts its contents in an output JSON file.
 It looks for the immediate next pug code block for output.

-_This package does not provide a styled interface for the documentation itself._ Use [pug-doc-html](https://github.com/Aratramba/pug-doc-html) or [pug-doc-markdown](https://github.com/Aratramba/pug-doc-markdown) for human readable docs.
+> This package does not provide a styled interface for the documentation itself.
+Use [Discodip](https://www.npmjs.com/package/discodip) for HTML output of all the examples, which can be used however you like.

+> You could also use [pug-doc-html](https://github.com/Aratramba/pug-doc-html) or [pug-doc-markdown](https://github.com/Aratramba/pug-doc-markdown) for human readable docs.
 Optionally use [pug-doc-faucet](https://github.com/Aratramba/pug-doc-faucet) for prettier terminal reporting.

 ## Usage
-Use the keyword `@pugdoc` to flag [unbuffered block comments](http://jade-lang.com/reference/comments/) inside your jade files.
+Use the keyword `@pugdoc` to flag [unbuffered block comments](https://pugjs.org/language/comments.html) inside your pug files.
 Comments should be written in properly formatted [YAML](http://en.wikipedia.org/wiki/YAML) format.

 ```pug
 //- @pugdoc